 The big national homeless charities in the UK include:

 Crisis was founded in 1967 and offers direct help to people facing homelessness.
 The charity also campaigns to find solutions to problems around homelessness in the UK.

-The charity offers education, employment, housing and well-being services from centres in London, Newcastle, Oxford, Edinburgh and Merseyside.
-In addition, Crisis commissions and conducts research to help document UK homelessness via its knowledge hub and find solutions to critical issues around housing and homelessness.
+The charity offers education, employment, housing and well-being services from as well as one-to-one support, advice and courses for homeless people in 12 areas across England, Scotland and Wales., Crisis commissions and conducts research to help document UK homelessness via its knowledge hub and find solutions to critical issues around housing and homelessness.

 Shelter offers advice, information, representation and advocacy to people who are homeless, in unsuitable or insecure housing, or at risk of becoming homeless via an online support network as well as advice and support services.

 Alongside this work, Shelter campaigns on issues in the housing and homelessness sectors – including their commission that assessed how many social homes are needed to tackle the housing crisis.